-A general model of a steganographic system:

-Figure 1: Model of steganographic systems

-Steganographic algorithms are in general based on replacing noise component of a digital object with a to-be-hidden message.
+A general model of a steganographic system: secret stego object message Stegosystem encoder cover Set of covers: that will be used to send messages.. communication Set of messages: to be communicated - their length can be important key channel Set of shared stego-keys: Estimate Messages embedding/hiding algorithm: depending on shared secret keys Stegosystem of secret Messages extracting algorithm: depending on shared secret keys. decoder message For formal analysis and security considerations it is usually expected that covers, keys and original messages are assumed by random variables. cover Figure 1: Model of steganographic systems Steganographic algorithms are in general based on replacing noise component of a digital object with a to-be-hidden message.
 Kerckhoffs's principle holds also for steganography.
 Security of the system should not be based on hiding the embedding algorithm, but on hiding the key.

-BASIC CONCEPTS of STEGOSYSTEMS

-- Covertext (cover-data cover-object) is an original (unaltered) message. - Embedding process in which the sender, Alice, tries to hide a message by embedding it into a (randomly chosen) covertext, usually using a key, to obtain a stegotext (stego-data or stego-object).
-The embedding process can be described by the mapping $E: C \times K \times M \rightarrow C$, where C is the set of possible cover and stegotexts, K is the set of keys, and M is the set of messages. - Stegotext (stego-data stego-object) is the message that comes out of the embedding process and contains the hidden message. - Recovering process (or extraction process) in which the receiver, Bob, tries to get, using the key only but not the covertext, the hidden message in the stegotext.
-The recovery (decoding) process D can be seen as a mapping $D: C \times K \to C$. - Security requirement is that a third person watching such a communication should not be able to find out whether the sender has been active, and when, in the sense that he really embedded a message in the covertext.
+IV054 1.
+Steganography and Watermarking 37/76 IV054 1.
+Steganography and Watermarking 38/76 BASIC CONCEPTS of STEGOSYSTEMS BASIC TYPES of STEGOSYSTEMS - I Covertext (cover-data - cover-object) is an original (unaltered) message.
+Steganography by cover selection: Examples: (1) landscape or portret orientation of Embedding process in which the sender, Alice, tries to hide a message by an image can represents 0 or 1; (2) An inclusion of some object in the embedding it into a (randomly chosen) covertext, usually using a key, to obtain a image (for example of an animal) can represent a special text - say stegotext (stego-data or stego-object).
+The embedding process can be described by "attack tomorrow". the mapping $E: C \times K \times M \rightarrow C$, where C is the set of possible cover - and stegotexts, K is the set of keys, and M is the set of messages.
+Steganography by cover synthesis: Cover is created that it conveys the desired message.
+Example: Speculation were made that Bin Ladin videos Stegotext (stego-data - stego-object) is the message that comes out of the contained messages hidden in his dress, standings, gestures, wordings, embedding process and contains the hidden message.
+Steganography by cover modifications: Example.
+Least significant bits of pixels are Recovering process (or extraction process) in which the receiver, Bob, tries to get, replaced by bits of the to-be-embedding message using some using the key only but not the covertext, the hidden message in the stegotext. pseudorandom algorithm for choosing pixels.
+The recovery (decoding) process D can be seen as a mapping $D: C \times K \to C$.
+If the set of covers is the set of all 512×512 grayscale images and one Security requirement is that a third person watching such a communication should bit of to-be-message is embedded by a pixel, then $2^{12 \times 512}$ messages can not be able to find out whether the sender has been active, and when, in the sense be embedded in all covers. that he really embedded a message in the covertext.
 In other words, stegotexts should be indistinguishable from covertexts.